 After I finish each install, I open each link in a new tab and bookmark them both.

 This is my site URL.
 As soon as I open it, I bookmark it.

 This is my WordPress site login page.
 Your administrative URL.
 As soon as I open it, I bookmark it.

 The login details are the details you completed before you installed WordPress.
 You chose a username and password.
 Enter those details here.
 Then you are ready to start your blog.

-How do I login if I have lost my login details?
+How do I login if I can’t find my login page?

-If you have lost your details, don’t worry.
-You can do this to log in to your WordPress site.
+If you did not bookmark your WordPress URL, don’t worry.
+You can do this to find your WordPress login page.

 First, go to your new website URL.